bsohara/css-loadings/README.md

 ## ℹ️ About
--- Learning with many YouTube videos about the CSS Loading creations
+-- Learning with many YouTube videos.
+-- You can access the links in the 'References' section.

 ## 🔗 References
 <p> 1.
 Circular Loading Animation - Html5 CSS3 Loading Page Animation Effects - Pure CSS Tutorials <br>